Slot Based Merchandising

 If you want to use product slots, here are the essential steps:

-• Enter product queries or category name in the search box.
+- Enter product queries or category names in the search box.

-• Select "Lock in place" to lock a product in that specific slot OR select "Lock Position #" and select a slot position from the drop down menu.
+Select "Lock in place" to lock a product in that specific slot OR select "Lock Position #" and select a slot position from the drop-down menu.
 You can lock a product into any slot within the Top 100 positions.
-A product locked in a slot is indicated with a lock symbol in the upper left corner as can be seen in the image below.

-• Hit "Apply" and you will notice a lock symbol in the top right corner to designate the slot has been locked.
+Click "Confirm", and you will notice a lock symbol in the top left corner to designate the slot has been locked.

 Note: Since too many merchandising rules can add latency to the customer experience we have limited the maximum number of slot rules allowable on a single query/category at 100 slot positions.
 In terms of Product Boost to Top operation, we also have the same limitation of "allowable on a single query/category at 100 operations".